vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 Now, we'll try out another ProGlove model: The [Mark Display](https://proglove.com/products/hardware/mark-display/).
 It offers even more options for user feedback, because it comes with a display.

-From a technical standpoint, setting the display content works similiar to operate the LEDs.
+Setting the display content works similarly to setting the LEDs.
 We will just send a "display!"
 MQTT message to the gateway.
 ProGlove offers different kind of templates for displaying the message on the display.
 These templates can be seen in the [documentation](https://docs.proglove.com/en/screen-templates.html).
 In our case we use a simple one called PG1 with two variable fields, a header and a body text.

 The following JSON string shows an example of the `display!` command.
 Besides the name of the template and the serial number of the destination scanner, there are two variable fields we need to fill: